bpvg/DS_GetData_Peer/README.md

 ## Functions

 ### RunAll()
-This is the main function and its purpose is to run all the other functions in proper order:
+This is the main function and its purpose is to run all the other functions in right order and with the default arguments (when applicable):
 1. DataChecker()
 2. Merger()
-3. Extracter()
+3. Extractor()
 4. Factorizer()
 5. TidyAssembler()
 6. Summarizer()